[Originally posted in 2020 to mark the 75th Anniversary of the end of World War II and the transformation of the modern world; Revised August 3, 2021]

 Read Don’t Know Much About Hiroshima for more details about the bombing and its aftermath.

-August 7 On Guam, the decision to use a second device was made and the mission date set for August 10, then moved to August 9 over weather concerns.
+•August 7 On Guam, the decision to use a second device is made and the mission date set for August 10, then moved to August 9 over weather concerns.

 Fat Man being lowered and checked on transport dolly for airfield trip Image Source: Heritage Foundation https://www.atomicheritage.org/history/little-boy-and-fat-man

-August 8 Fulfilling a pledge Stalin made earlier at the Yalta conference, the Soviet Union declared war on Japan and invaded Manchuria the next day, sending more than one million troops into Japanese-held territory.
+•August 8 Fulfilling a pledge Stalin had made earlier at the Yalta conference, the Soviet Union declares war on Japan and invades Manchuria the next day, sending more than one million troops into Japanese-held territory.

 The Japanese military leadership was still divided over the surrender demand, with some leading generals vowing to fight to the death.
 A coup against Emperor Hirohito began to be planned by members of the Japanese military.

-August 9 When clouds and smoke from nearby fires obscured Kokura, “Fat Man” was instead dropped over the secondary target, the city of Nagasaki, with a population estimated at 263,000, a city that was home to two Mitsubishi military plants.
+•August 9 When clouds and smoke from nearby fires obscure Kokura, “Fat Man” is instead dropped over the secondary target, the city of Nagasaki, with a population estimated at 263,000, a city that was home to two Mitsubishi military plants.
 It is also the site of a prisoner of war camp.

 “Nagasaki was a city on the west coast of Kyushu on picturesque Nagasaki Bay.
 It was famous as the setting for Puccini’s beautiful opera Madame Butterfly.
 It was also home to two huge Mitsubishi war plants on the Urakami River.
 This complex was the primary target, but because the city was built in hilly, almost mountainous terrain, it was a much more difficult target than Hiroshima…